spsforks/ziglang-zig-wiki/How-to-build-LLVM,-libclang,-and-liblld-from-source.md

 ## Posix

 Typically I use the path `~/local` since it does not require root to install, and it's sandboxed away from the rest of my system.
 If there's garbage in that directory then I just wipe it and start over.
+Make sure that directory is on the $PATH before any other paths that might include another version of LLVM.

 ```sh
 cd llvm-12.0.0.src/